Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/commands.md

 ### Output

 Data elements based on the input tag.
-Th SDK returns the data as a byte array.
+The SDK returns the data as a byte array.
 It is the responsibility of the caller to further parse that result.

 Table 4A lists PIV standard elements that the YubiKey will possess upon manufacture (as